 Internet: Fee-based, packages available.
 Shoreside phone signal in Alaska is available.

-Itinerary: Inside Passage cruise from Seattle.
-Visits included: Ketchikan, Juneau, Inside Passage, Sitka and Vancouver, B.C.
+Itinerary: Inside Passage cruise round-trip from Seattle.
+Ports included: Ketchikan, Juneau, Inside Passage, Sitka, Victoria – British Columbia.

 Gratuities: Tipping guideline – $14.50 per person per day standard staterooms / $16.00 per person per day suite guests.